I ended up doing an Apple Watch 4 Review after all – Here it is

 I usually write at least one long piece like this a month so it would be great if you could support this blog in some way (Amazon or become a supporter).

-Note: Buying from Amazon supports this site
+Note: Buying from my partners supports this site